KennethTrecy/web_template/README.md

 ### Syncing template
 You can merge this repository's history with your current project to synchronized your files from the template.
-Steps below indicate how you can synchronized the changes.
+Steps below indicate how you can synchronize the changes.
 1. Run `git remote add template [URL of this repository]`.
 2. Run `git fetch template [branch you want to use from the template]`.
 3. Run `git checkout template/[branch you want to use from the template]`.